Eddie Gaven: Professional career

-Gaven became (at the time, since passed by Freddy Adu) the youngest player to sign with MLS.
+At the time of signing his contract, Gaven became the youngest player to sign with MLS.
 At the age of 16 years and two months, Gaven was drafted by the MetroStars with the twelfth overall pick in the 2003 MLS SuperDraft.
 He became the youngest player in team history on his debut on June 14, 2003, against Chicago and became the youngest player in team history to score a goal, which he did in just his second game, against D.C.
 United on July 5.
 With the game tied at two, Metro coach Bob Bradley used a loophole in MLS's substitution rules, which allowed a fourth substitution in a game but only for a goalkeeper.
 Bradley first exchanged the playing positions of Metro goalie Tim Howard and midfielder Mark Lisi, then substituted Gaven into goal for Lisi as the fourth "goalkeeper only" sub.
 After only 10 seconds of play, the ball went out of play and Gaven and Howard switched places, with Gaven moving to midfield and Howard back into goal.
 Gaven then went on to score the game-winner in overtime.
 In the process, Gaven became the youngest goalkeeper in MLS history.
 The goalkeeper fourth-substitution rule was eliminated after the season, largely due to the outcry following Gaven's goal.

 After becoming an automatic starter and coming into his own with the MetroStars in 2004, Gaven became the youngest player ever voted in to start the MLS All-Star Game, finished the MLS season with seven goals and seven assists, and became the youngest player in league history to be named to the MLS Best XI.

 Gaven ended the 2005 MLS season with eight goals and four assists.
 Just before the 2006 season, Gaven was traded to Columbus Crew along with the rights to defender Chris Leitch for striker Edson Buddle.
 With the Crew, Gaven played nearly every game in 2006, scoring four goals.
 In 2007, he appeared in 27 games for Columbus scoring five goals and tallying seven assists.
 Gaven's 2008 season resulted in lower output, three goals and two assists, due in part to starting the season injured.
 In the Eastern Conference Championship game, Gaven propelled the Crew into their first MLS Cup Final with a game-winning goal; the Crew went on to win the Final.